Euro zone bond yields rise, with auctions and BOJ in focus

 A drop in energy prices and other signs that inflation is cooling have encouraged investors to hope that the European Central Bank (ECB) might soon stop hiking interest rates.

+Germany's 2-year yield DE2YT=RR, which is sensitive to interest rate expectations, was up 2 bps at 2.596%.

-Analysts at German lender Commerzbank said net bond issuance could come close to 40 billion euros ($43.22 billion) this week, with Germany, France and Spain among the countries holding sales.
+Analysts at German lender Commerzbank said net European government bond issuance could come close to 40 billion euros ($43.22 billion) this week, with Germany, France and Spain among the countries holding sales.

 Governments are stepping up their bond issuance in 2023 as they borrow to support their economies and energy markets.

+Jorge Garayo, senior rates strategist at Societe Generale, said the moves in yields were in keeping with "the recent noise" in Europe's bond markets.

-The closely watched gap between Germany and Italy's 10-year yields DE10IT10=RR widened to 186 bps.
+The closely watched gap between Germany and Italy's 10-year yields DE10IT10=RR was little changed at 183 bps.
 It hit 176 bps last week, its lowest level since April 2022.

-Traders were also braced for the Bank of Japan's latest decision, due on Wednesday.
+Traders were also bracing for the Bank of Japan's latest policy decision, due on Wednesday.

 The BOJ shocked markets in December by unexpectedly allowing the 10-year bond yield to trade in a wider band, causing yields to jump and the Japanese yen to surge.